 Apprentices and trainees look to the person responsible for their supervision for guidance and assistance in learning how to undertake their job safely and competently and should be encouraged to raise safety concerns.

 Apprentices and trainees need varying levels of supervision as they acquire skills and gain confidence.
-This supervision falls into two categories: direct and general.
+This supervision falls into three categories: direct, indirect or remote.